Factor VII Paired Antibody Set

-- Capture Antibody (FVII-EIA-C): One yellow-capped vial containing 0.5 ml of polyclonal affinity purified anti-Factor VII antibody for coating plates.
+- Capture Antibody (FVII-EIA-C): One yellow-capped vial containing 0.5 ml of purified monoclonal anti-Factor VII antibody for coating plates.

 - Detecting Antibody (FVII-EIA-D): One red-capped tube containing 0.5 ml of peroxidase conjugated affinity-purified polyclonal anti-Factor VII antibody for detection of captured Factor VII.

 Product Datasheet: Factor VII (F7 FVII) Antigen Matched Pair Antibody Set for ELISA - FVII-EIA